revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <details markdown="1"><summary> Explanation </summary>

-In HDFS data is stored in the terms of Block.
-It is the size of the file that get divided into when the file is store in any node.
-In the Hadoop the default block size is 128 MB.
+In HDFS data is stored in the terms of Block.It is the size of the file that get divided into when the file is store in any node.In the Hadoop the default block size is 128 MB.

 </details>
 </details>